openlegend/core-rules/core/SRD.md

 \
 **Attack:**

--   Agility vs. Resilience
+-   Agility vs. Guard
--   Creation vs. Resilience
+-   Creation vs. Guard
--   Energy vs. Resilience
+-   Energy vs. Guard
 -   Entropy vs. Toughness

 **Description:** You blind your foe with anything from a massive explosion, to a handful of sand, to an arctic blast, or a dazzling flash of light. \newline